-Often, dogs develop serious phobias and fears which lead them to adopt aggressive behaviors like fear aggression, which can pose significant safety risks.
-Hence, a trained veterinary behaviorist can device bespoke programs tailored to dealing with any timidity, fear, or aggression in your dog.
+According to The Spruce, often, dogs develop serious phobias and fears which lead them to adopt aggressive behaviors like fear aggression, which can pose significant safety risks.
+Hence, a trained veterinary behaviorist can devise bespoke programs tailored to dealing with any timidity, fear, or aggression in your dog.
 Specifically, a dog behaviorist can effectively diagnose and treat the following conditions:

 - Aggression: This is a common problem amongst dogs, which stems from predatory instincts fear, or it can be a learned behavior as well.
 Regardless of the reason for it, aggression has to be addressed as aggressive actions by your dog, which can attract heavy legal penalties.

-- Separation anxiety: This is a behavioral disorder which results in your dog becoming timid, whiny, or aggressive.
+- Separation anxiety: This is a behavioral disorder that results in your dog becoming timid, whiny, or aggressive.
 Separation anxiety happens if your dog fears being left alone, and the resulting behaviors are a coping mechanism.
 Reasons for this problem can include illness, trauma, being re-homed, etc.

 - Fearfulness and anxiety: Anxious dogs can display many behaviors such as aggression, submissive urination, excessive licking, resource guarding, or other anti-social behaviors.

 - Various Phobias: Different fears, such as storm or noise phobias, can endanger you or your dog.
 Dogs can self-harm trying to escape a storm or may end up lost.
 Hence, a behaviorist can provide the needed intervention, which can significantly reduce the phobia or fear.

-For these problems and more, a dog behaviorist can device dedicated training, behavior modification, and desensitization exercise programs which can effectively treat the problematic behaviors.
+For these problems and more, a dog behaviorist can devise dedicated training, behavior modification, and desensitization exercise programs which can effectively treat the problematic behaviors.

 3 – Help reduce boredom driven behaviors

-4 –Can teach you to identify harmful play
+4 –It can teach you to identify harmful play

 Sometimes, what seems to be harmless at first can turn into a problem for you.
 In today’s world of technology, the internet and Google owners are often misinformed about the right way to raise their dogs.
-For example, aggression in a dog is seen as the dog being dominant, nipping/biting, and rough play can be thought of as something ‘cute.’
-However, these are signs of more serious problems which your dog might be struggling with.
+For example, aggression in a dog is seen as the dog being dominant, nipping/biting and rough play can be thought of as something ‘cute.’
+(The Bark) However, these are signs of more serious problems that your dog might be struggling with.